The Drop Shot Perch Fishing Guide

 What is Drop Shot Fishing?

-Unlike the traditional approach of lure fishing where the bait is attached to the end of the mainline, in drop shotting the hook and lure are attached around 12-18 inches up a leader with a weight attached to the end of the mainline to assist with casting and anchoring.
+Unlike the traditional approach of lure fishing where the bait is attached to the end of the mainline, in drop shotting the hook and lure are attached around 12-18 inches up the leader with a weight attached to the end of the mainline to assist with casting and anchoring.

 The lure itself can be anything from 0.75 to 2 inches in length depending on the size of fish you are targeting.
 If you are targeting big perch I would suggest you increase the lures to 2.5 - 4 inches in length.